Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 Not very exciting, but this will provide us with a little intro to how to debug your scripts in a web browser using the browser's Developer Tools.

 #### Find the  Developer Tools for debugging your code by doing the following:
-To see the contents of the variables "body" and "svg"
+To see the contents of the variables "body", "svg", or "circle"
 1. go back to your web browser showing hello-d3.html
 1. right click on one of the circles
 1. select "Inspect" or "Inspect Element", which shows you the source code for that element in the page